LordAmit/Brightness/README.md

 # Brightness Controller

-his is version 2 of Brightness Controller.
+This is version 2 of Brightness Controller.
 It's only for testing.

 ## Dependencies